 This Cold Processed Soap recipe has the addition of Sodium Lactate.
 Sodium Lactate, along with the hardness of the bar, aids mould release from difficult shapes, such as cubes, and intricate detailed single cavity moulds.
-This loaf has been made in our Silicone Loaf Mould which makes unmoulding a breeze!
+This loaf has been made in our Flexible Mould - Loaf (Regular) which makes unmoulding a breeze!

 A combination pour method, I was looking for a half layered, half swirled combination.
 This is a new recipe suited to the cube mould too, but with some Sodium Lactate Plus added, to aid unmoulding.